-When you use your property to produce income, such as rents, you can recover (get back) some or all of what you paid for the property through tax deductions.
+You recover your cost in income producing property through yearly tax deductions.
 You do this by depreciating the property; that is, by deducting some of your cost on your tax return each year.

-Several factors determine how much depreciation you can deduct.
-The main factors are: (1) your basis in the property, (2) the recovery period for the property, and (3) the depreciation method used.
-You cannot simply deduct your mortgage or principal payments as an expense.
+Three basic factors determine how much depreciation you can deduct.
+They are: (1) your basis in the property, (2) the recovery period for the property, and (3) the depreciation method used.
+You cannot simply deduct your mortgage or principal payments, or the cost of furniture, fixtures and equipment, as an expense.